-If you want to save this back to your Jira issues, you'll first need to add the Teams field to the Jira screen.
+If you want to save this back to your Jira issues, you'll first need to add the Team field to the Jira screen.
 Learn more about this on the Enable custom fields used in Advanced Roadmaps in Jira page.

 Teams in Advanced Roadmaps are different from the teams found in the rest of Jira Software Cloud.
 In Advanced Roadmaps, they act as a label applied to issues that designates which team will eventually pick up the work on your timeline.
-By adding the Teams field to your Jira issues, you can save this value back to your Jira issues, which makes sprint planning easier.
+By adding the Team field to your Jira issues, you can save this value back to your Jira issues, which makes sprint planning easier.

 You can also use Advanced Roadmaps' view settings to focus on work assigned to a specific team.
 For example, you can choose to color issues based on the team to which they’re assigned, group issues by team on your timeline, or hide teams from your view.